 3. The Mirage Volcano, Las Vegas

 In a land of so many natural attractions, a man-made replica may seem like an odd choice for a top sight, but nothing sums up the extravagance of Las Vegas better than the Mirage Volcano.
 The sight of huge fireballs being blasted into the air during the over-the-top audio-visual display is one of the most memorable on the Las Vegas Strip.
-Of course, there is far more to do in the Nevada gaming capital than simply watching a man-made volcano and you are sure to want to try your luck in one of the lavish Las Vegas casinos or take in a show.
+Of course, there is far more to do in the Nevada gaming capital than simply watching a man-made volcano and you are sure to want to try your luck in one of the lavish Las Vegas resort hotels or take in a show.